Trial of Olympic sheikh on forgery charges opens in Geneva - WHIZ News

 At one point, Al-Haroun grew agitated when shown Whatsapp messages from 2014 alleged to come from a telephone number from the United Kingdom registered in his name.

 “Where is the source?” he said in English while holding up the printed document.
-After a break in the trial, he later cited a different person who the number was registered to.
+After a break in the trial, he later cited a different person to whom the number was registered.

 There were further testy exchanges in judges’ questioning about Al-Haroun’s links to a company called Trekell Group alleged to have taken part in the suspect arbitration process.

-The case is being conducted in French with translation into English and Arabic for Al-Haroun and Arabic for Sheikh Ahmad.
+The case is being conducted in French with translation into English and Arabic for Al-Haroun and Arabic for Sheikh Ahmad, who could be questioned on Tuesday when the trial resumes.

 More AP sports: https://apnews.com/hub/apf-sports and https://twitter.com/AP_Sports